Mxlchior/get_next_line/README.md

 get_next_line is a C programming project whose goal is to implement a function that reads and returns a single line from a file descriptor each time it is called.

+This project introduces important concepts such as:

+	- Static variables
+	- File descriptors
+	- read/open

 The function must:

 	- Return a line ending with \n (when present) or NULL if there is nothing to read or if something went wrong